RCN-ECS/CnGV/notebook/210319_MA_UnbalancedGenotypes.md

 To see whether estimated marginal means are robust to unbalanced designs, I ran a few quick tests across different magnitudes of CovGE and different total numbers of genotypes to see how removing genotypes affects CovGE estimates.
 I tested both population and sample estimates

 Answer: Yes, it affects the Population AND sample estimate.
-The more missing genotypes relative to total, the more variation in the sample estimatE, which is expected.
-I played around with omitting genotypes from the other native environment to see if equalizing the number of genotypes "corrects" the estimate back the original.
+The more missing genotypes relative to total, the more variation in the sample estimatE, which makes sense.

+Does removing a random genotype to balance out designs fix the problem?
+No. I played around with omitting genotypes from the other native environment to see if restoring "pairs" would bring the estimate back the original.
 It does not.
-(Makes sense - removing data will affect CovGE!)
+(Also makes sense - removing data will affect CovGE!)

 In the plots below, I am showing how removing 1 (top), 2 (middle), or 3 (bottom) genotypes affects the population or sample estimate.
 The variation gets larger as the number of genotypes removed gets larger relative to the total number.